Literature Circles in Action

 - These could be chosen because they fulfill curricular objectives, are related by genre, literary style, author, or because they are just great books that your students will enjoy.

-- Role sheets for each student in each group
+- Role sheets for each group (see below)

-- One copy of Thinking Through the Levels of a Story for each group.
+- Copy of Thinking Through the Levels of a Story (PDF) for each group

 Set Up and Prepare